conjfrnk/TigerCart/README.md

 ## Current Bugs
 - [X] Deliveries not appearing
-- [ ] Back button malfunctions in some cases
+- [ ] Back button malfunctions in some cases (TODO: add *intuitive* back button things when the auto-detect fails)
 - [X] Forward button malfunctions in some cases